notthetup/xbar-foscam-ir-switcher/README.md

 # xbar-foscam-ir-switcher
-xbar plugin for switching FOSCAM IR On/Off
+[xbar](xbarapp.com) plugin for switching [FOSCAM](https://www.foscam.com/) IR LEDs On/Off

+*NOTES:*

+- Currently tested on FOSCAM C2
+- Update your FOSCAM IP address and login credentials in the script.